tarcisio-kreutz/flutter_shrine/README.md

 # flutter_shrine
-Flutter shrine example decoupled from the gallery.
-Changed for my own learning.
+Flutter shrine example decoupled from the gallery and then changed for my own learning.

 This project comes from:
 git clone --single-branch -b master https://github.com/flutter/flutter.git flutter_shrine/lib